 Prescription Shopping Information Service

-The Prescription Shopping Information Service (PSIS) is a telephone service available 24 hours, 7 days a week.
+The PSIS is a telephone service available 24 hours, 7 days a week.
 You can call this service to find out if your patient meets the PSP criteria.
 It’s accurate up to the last 24 hours.

 Many prescribers can contact the PSIS about the same patient if they’re looking after that patient.